-Joseph T. Nabor has chaired the firm’s Trademark and Copyright practice group since 1989.
+Joseph T. Nabor has chaired the firm’s Trademark, Brands, and Copyright practice group since 1989.
 During that time, he has prosecuted thousands of domestic and foreign trademark applications, including renewals and affidavits of use.

 Joe’s practice comprises primarily trademark work—both prosecution and litigation, domestic as well as international—along with copyright and patent counseling.
 He has been extensively involved in the conduct of discovery, the negotiation of settlement, an extensive motion practice, as well as obtaining and defending against the issuance of injunctions.
 Joe has been the lead attorney in hundreds of oppositions before the Trademark Trial and Appeal Board (TTAB), in addition to directing oppositions and similar proceedings internationally.